 Are they for exercising, listening to the TV late at night, DJing…you get the idea?

-You then need to get a grasp on all the different types (or form factors) available.
+It would be best to get a grasp on all the different types (or form factors) available.

 Here is a quick guide to the main types of headphones and the environments they might be better suited to.

 What Are The Qualities Of A Good Set Of Headphones?

 Comfortable To Wear

 Comfort is paramount when selecting the best set.
 You can’t manage to regularly use a pair of headphones that you are not comfortable with.
 Some in-ear headphones are comfortable, but if you intend to use the headphones for long periods, then you might consider trying the on-and over-ear models.